chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

   return commitment
 ~~~~~

-Finally, VerifyShare is implemented as follows.
+VerifyShare is implemented as follows.

 ~~~~~
 def Verify(share):